jegj/lfcs_notes/User and Group Managament/README.md

 - `-m` create home directory.
 Useless because CREATE_HOME is yes
 - `-p` configure password.
 NOTE: value must be provided encrypted.Normally password is not provided during user add
 - `-s` shell to use

+lock an account = preventing password based authentication we can lock the account password: